RajanJS/To-Do-App/README.md

-## Todo-App API
+## Todo API
-Simple NodeJS to-do-app API with CRUD (GET, POST, DEL, PUT) functionalites.
+Simple NodeJS Todo API with CRUD (GET, POST, DEL, PUT) functionalites.

 #### To use this application
 * Clone this application or download as zip.